2025 sold out · reserve the 2026 harvest · ships Autumn 2026

 one harvest a year.

-There is one harvest a year, and the family only sells what comes from their own grove.
-They've turned down offers to expand.
-So have we.
+There is one harvest a year, and we only sell what comes from our own grove.
+We've turned down offers to expand.

 It would be straightforward to find a second supplier and double what we sell.
 We don't want to.
 The reason this oil tastes the way it does is that nothing about it has been scaled up.

-The current batch is finished.
-The next harvest comes in autumn 2026, and we'll handle it the same way as this one.
+The 2025 batch is sold out.
+The next harvest comes in autumn 2026, you can reserve it now, and we'll handle it the same way as this one.

 the family in Bagnara.

-Pino doesn't run the press.
-His cousin does.
-Pino is Dominic's dad, and the brother-in-law of Roger in Maastricht.
-The brand is named after him because he's the reason any of this oil ever made it up north.
+The brand is named after Pino because he's the reason any of this oil ever made it up north.
+He's the one who started carrying it.

 the 2026 harvest comes in autumn. we'll handle it the same way as this one.